mkoscak-mulesoft/Mule-LWC-Samples/README.md

 ![](images/LWC_Config.png)
 Now, click on the component to begin configuring parameters on the right side of the screen.
 Set the following attributes with parameters:
 Enter title for the card:
-- Set the card header (ie Credit Info)
+- Set the card header (ie Credit Info)<br/>
-Enter the base URI of your mule application
+Enter the base URI of your mule application<br/>
 - Set the base endpoint of your mule app (include /api/path.
 For my example it is 'https://lwc-demo-app-mk.us-e2.cloudhub.io/api/account/').
-Note that the '/' character likely must be used at the end.
+Note that the '/' character likely must be used at the end.<br/>
-Are you passing a record field to the endpoint?
+Are you passing a record field to the endpoint?<br/>
-- If you wish to pass one of the fields such as an external id in the URL, mark this as true If passing an id to the URI, set this field to append additional text to the URI after that dynamic value. (for my example it is '/credit-check'.
+- If you wish to pass one of the fields such as an external id in the URL, mark this as true<br/>
+If passing an id to the URI, set this field to append additional text to the URI after that dynamic value. (for my example it is '/credit-check'.
 This field is only relevant if you marked the checkbox above true, and can be blank if the last part of the URI is the external id).
-Note that the '/' character likely must be used at the start.
+Note that the '/' character likely must be used at the start.<br/>
-Enter the API Name of the object
+Enter the API Name of the object<br/>
-- Enter the developer API name of the object the page is on (ie Account or Loan__c).
+- Enter the developer API name of the object the page is on (ie Account or Loan__c).<br/>
-Enter the API name of the field storing the related record id.
+Enter the API name of the field storing the related record id.<br/>
-- Use this field to denote what you are passing in the URI (ie AccountNumber or CustomField__c).
-This field will be pulled from the record you have open and injected into the URL for mule.
+- Use this field to denote what you are passing in the URI (ie AccountNumber or CustomField__c). <br/> This field will be pulled from the record you have open and injected into the URL for mule.<br/>